- Recent studies find that machine and free-weight training is, in general, equally effective for building muscle.

 - Works the muscle through a long range of motion.

-- Is stable enough for your muscle power to be the limiting factor, and not your balance.
+- Is stable enough for your muscle power to be the limiting factor, not your balance.

-Of course, you don’t have to train several muscles in the same exercise, but it is time-effective to use compound exercises as they will help you train all your major muscle groups more quickly.
+Of course, you don’t have to work several muscles with the same exercise, but it is time-effective to use compound exercises as they will help you train all your major muscle groups more quickly.

 An example of a bad exercise choice would be to stand on a balance ball and do squats if your goal is to build leg muscles: the more tired you get, the harder it will be to keep balance, and you will be forced to quit the set before your leg muscles are completely exhausted.

 Training with free weights while standing on the ground is often stable enough for effective training for muscle growth, even if machines may offer an extra benefit as you can focus entirely on your working muscles.

 A recent meta-analysis of thirteen studies comparing training with free weights vs. machines found that there were no differences in muscle growth between the two forms of training.1

 Free Weights or Machines for Strength and Power?

 The same things that make an exercise effective for building muscle mass are also applicable when it comes to exercises for building strength and power.
 However, there are some differences worth considering.

 Strength and power are (to a large extent) very specific, and you will see the greatest improvement in the specific exercise or movement you train.